JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 The extra step is that I have to extract the useful data I need from the container `file`.
 Thankfully the [`@unpack`](@ref) macro, or if your are using Julia v1.5 or later, the named decomposition syntax, `(; a, b) = config`, makes unpacking super easy.

 ## `produce_or_load` with hash codes
 As displayed above, the default setting of [`produce_or_load`](@ref) uses [`savename`](@ref) to extract the filename from the configuration input.
 This file name is used to check whether the program has run and its output has been saved or not.
-However, in some situations you may have crucial differences between inputs that cannot be encoded simply using [`savename`](@ref).
-This is, for example, the case where part of the input to the code is some function, or the input parameters are so many that [`savename`](@ref) would make a file name larger than what operating systems allow.
+However, in some situations you may too many parameters, or complicated nested structs, and encoding these simply using [`savename`](@ref) is not possible or simply inconvenient.

 Thankfully, instead of [`savename`](@ref) we can use base Julia's `hash` function as we will illustrate in the following example.